wrongite/code-battle/README.md

 4. Encapsulate every (answer) folders into one folder/ Put it on Github.
 See example at https://github.com/juacompe/code_battle_sample.

 5. Give us the link that we can clone your code.
+Send email to code.battle@shogunvps.com

 6. Join the event.